davidrichards/davidrichards.github.io/_posts/2015-1-2-saving-puppies.markdown

 ### The Consequences

-If I know what it makes a great coder, and I can do all of those things to some degree, __what puppies would I save?__
+If I know what makes a great coder, and I can do all of those things to some degree, __what puppies would I save?__

 It turns out, I'd want to make the Internet a safer place.
 I've been working for a few weeks with some amazing Swedes.
 I'm actually working tonight on some demos for our Internet security solutions.
 Safety, I think, is something I can help create.
 The ability to know that at least some threats to my family and regular users on the Internet can be at least a little more distant, a little less scary.
 I'll share more on that in some less-cryptic way soon.